Anxiety is a prediction of what might happen. This usually starts with one common anxiety-driven question...

 Sustainable support across education

-My work is grounded in one simple belief; Attainment cannot be improved without first ensuring well being is where it needs to be.
+My work is grounded in one simple belief; Attainment cannot be improved without first ensuring well being is where it needs to be - for all stakeholders.
 Well being and high standards are not opposites.

 When people feel calmer, clearer and more capable, they lead better, teach better, parent better, learn better.